Utah Waiver Proposal - A Bad Deal for Utah Taxpayers and Government

 EPSDT is not a high-cost benefit.
 Children have the lowest per-enrollee costs of any group covered by the Medicaid program, even though all children receive EPSDT services.

-There is no benefit—only risk—to a state or its taxpayers for imposing a per capita cap on federal funding, particularly for states looking to expand coverage for the Medicaid population.
+There is no benefit—only risk—to a state or its taxpayers for imposing a per capita cap on enhanced federal funding, particularly for states looking to expand coverage for the Medicaid population and take advantage of enhanced 90% federal match.
 CMS is leading states down a dangerous path, evidenced by the massive federal savings the Trump administration has projected from per capita caps.
 Those savings have to come from somewhere.

-Utah (and other states that have not expanded Medicaid) should remember that fully expanding Medicaid up to 138 percent of the federal poverty level will trigger the enhanced 90-10 federal matching rate where states are only responsible for 10 percent of the costs of Medicaid expansion.
+Utah (and other states that have not expanded Medicaid) should remember that fully expanding Medicaid up to 138% of the federal poverty level will automatically trigger the enhanced 90% FMAP where states are only responsible for 10% of the costs of Medicaid expansion.
 That is an extremely good budget deal for states, which is why Utah’s voters approved it in a ballot initiative and why most states have expanded Medicaid.

 For more on Medicaid per capita caps and children see https://firstfocus.org/wp-content/uploads/2016/06/Medicaid-Per-Capita-Caps-Fact-Sheet.pdf

-This 4.2 percent trend rate is based on the Medical Consumer Price Index (CPI-M), see FUSA article on why this is a flawed trend rate: https://familiesusa.org/blog/2017/05/capita-caps-medicaid-would-result-devastating-funding-cuts
+This 4.2% trend rate is based on the Medical Consumer Price Index (CPI-M), see FUSA article on why this is a flawed trend rate: https://familiesusa.org/blog/2017/05/capita-caps-medicaid-would-result-devastating-funding-cuts

 The state already does not allow presumptive eligibility for its targeted adult population.